junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What happened?"

-"I exploded, and the sharks killed each other, I think."
-Cas considers.
-"Looks like the energy from the Leviathans and the archangels cancelled each other out."
+"I exploded, and the energy from the Leviathans and the archangels cancelled each other out."
+Cas tilts his head.
+"Looks like the sharks killed each other, in the end."

-Dean holds the angel's blood stained cheeks in his palms, examining his features carefully.
-There is no dark veins with poisonous black worms crawling across, no dripping goo.
+Dean holds the angel's face, brushing blood from his cheeks with trembling fingers, examining his features carefully.
+There are no more dark veins with poisonous black worms crawling across, no black goo dripping.
 No sign of Dick anywhere.
 And judging by the mess inside Cage, no sign of the other feathery dicks as well.

-Dean can't help laughing, "We gotta work on your jokes, it's even worse than the crab one."
+Dean can't help laughing like a lunatic.
+"We gotta work on your jokes, it's even worse than the crab one."

 Cas opens his mouth to retort, but Dean doesn't give him any chance.

 Dean presses his lips onto Castiel's, drinking in every last bitter sweet flavor in him.
-Cas returns the kiss as he does.
+Cas returns the kiss without hesitation.

-Dean closes his eyes, "Don't ever do that again."
+Dean closes his eyes.
+"Don't ever do that again."

-Cas pauses, "The kissing?"
+Cas pauses.
+"The kissing?"

-Dean chuckles, "No, jackass, the dying."
+Dean chuckles.
+"No, jackass, the dying."

 He pulls the angel back into his hold and doesn't let go.

 <br>

-They stay until the King of Hell finally can't take it any longer and declare the "public museum of the Cage" is officially closed at this time of the year.
+They stay until the King of Hell finally can't take it any longer and declares the "public museum of the Cage" is officially closed at this time of the year.

 They arrive home with Sam's soul in a suitcase and their half-brother in the back seat.
+Dean knocks at Bobby's door with a stupid smile.

-No one die today.
-No world-ending event scheduled for the next week.
+No one dies today.
+No world-ending event scheduled for next week.
 Everyone safe and sound with all monsters gone.

 Talking about a big win.